debops/debops/docs/ansible/roles/debops.mailman/defaults-detailed.rst

 ``password``
   Optional.
 Specify the mailing list owner password.
 If not specified, a random password will be generated automatically and stored in the ``secret/`` directory (highly recommended).
-See the debops.secret_ role documentation for more details.
+See the :ref:`debops.secret` role documentation for more details.

 ``state``